UBC-STAT/stat-406/syllabus.md

 to help students develop tools for selecting appropriate methods and approaches to problems in their own lives.

+This is not a "how to program" course, nor a "tour of machine learning methods".
+Rather, this course is about how to understand some ML methods.
+STAT 306 tends to give background in many of the tools of understanding as well as working with already-written `R` packages.
+On the other hand, CPSC 340 focuses introduces many methods with a focus on "from-scratch" implementation (in Julia or Python).
+This course will try to bridge this gap.
+Depending on which course you took, you may be more or less skilled in some aspects than in others.
+That's ok and expected.

 #### Learning outcomes

 1. assess the prediction properties of the supervised learning methods covered in class;